jjenkinsdev/tbgl-test-backend-code-challenge/README.md

-# TBGL/Sagiss Back-end Developer Test
+# TBGL Back-end Developer Test

 Make sure you read the whole document carefully and follow the guidelines in it.